-I joined Hospice of Lubbock November 1, 2010 in preparation for changes
+Dr. Brown joined Hospice of Lubbock November 1, 2010 in preparation for

-in Medicare guidelines that required a Face-to-Face visit from a physician
+changes in Medicare guidelines that required a Face-to-Face visit from

-or nurse practitioner beginning January 1, 2011.
-Born and raised in West
+a physician or nurse practitioner beginning January 1, 2011.
+Born and

-Texas, I completed my undergraduate studies at Texas Tech University with
+raised in West Texas, he completed his undergraduate studies at Texas

-a 4 year combined residency in Internal Medicine and Pediatrics.
-I found
+medical school and a 4 year combined residency in Internal Medicine and

-my calling into the world of hospice and palliative medicine based on
+Pediatrics.
+He found his calling into the world of hospice and palliative

-a patient encounter 5 months before I finished residency.
-In 2015, I completed
+medicine based on a patient encounter 5 months before he finished residency.

-the requirements for and passed the Hospice Medical Director Certified
+In 2015, Dr. Brown completed the requirements for and passed the Hospice

-Since July 2017, I have also served as the Executive Director for Hospice
+Since July 2017, Dr. Brown has also served as the Executive Director for

-of Lubbock.
-I am inspired everyday by our caregivers (employees) and the
+Hospice of Lubbock.
+He is inspired everyday by our caregivers (employees)

-passion and compassion with which they serve our patients, their families,
+and the passion and compassion with which they serve our patients, their

 Amye Jay joined Hospice of Lubbock in December of 2017.
 Amye is from Midland,